EsdrasCaleb/AnimaTween/README.md

 * Supports **float**, **int**, **Vector2**, **Vector3**, and other numerical types.
 * Executes an optional callback (`onComplete`) when the animation finishes.

----
-Of course.
-Here is the updated documentation, now including the new `ATimeout` and `ACompleteTimers` functions, along with a new section for usage examples.

 -----

 ## 📚 Documentation